JakePiccolo/DailyThaler/README.md

 # DailyThaler
-A Discord chat bot to pull the latest Thaler rotation.
+A Discord chat bot to pull the latest Thaler rotation from https://runescape.wiki/w/Thale